erghjunk/esri-ArcPy-logisticsBackEnd/README.md

 # esri-ArcPy-logisticsBackEnd
 Geoprocessing script that analyzes user input to determine all possibilities for utilizing a logistics system to complete delivery by a specific date.

-Built on a custom data model that, frankly, needs improvement.
-The script accepts and address, a number and type of products, and a due date and returns a range of possiblities (if they exist) on how that product can be passed through the intersecting logistics system(s) for delivery.
+The script accepts an address, a number and type of products, and a due date, and returns a range of possiblities (if they exist) on how that product can be passed through the intersecting logistics system(s) for delivery.
+This script is built on a custom data model that, frankly, needs improvement.

 To try this script live, dump all contents of this repo into a directory and uncompress logistics.gdb.
 Requires ArcGIS or ArcPro as well as the python package "geopy."